What Counts as Distracted Driving in Calgary, Alberta?

 Ideally, the driver you’re trying to sue would be apportioned 100% of fault, allowing you to recover 100% of the funds that a jury awards to you, or 100% of your settlement.
 Yet if you are found 40% at fault, you’d lose 40% of your settlement money instead.

-If you are found more than 50% at fault you can still sue, but the benefits of doing so tend to diminish, and you might have trouble finding an attorney willing to take your case.
+If you are found more than 50% at fault you can still sue, but the benefits of doing so tend to diminish, and you might have trouble finding an injury lawyers calgary willing to take your case.
 Further, the other driver might well countersue.

 Personal injury attorneys have to take all the risks of a case up front to earn a portion of the settlements, and they tend to prefer clear-cut wins.